 These 6 ways to help a relationship develop and grow are good to know whether you are currently in a 1:1 relationship or on that path to find someone.

-6 Ways to help a relationship develop and grow:
+6 Ways to help a Christian relationship develop and grow:

 Maintaining eye contact is an interesting way to deepen a conversation without words being spoken, as it increases intimacy.
 The eyes are the windows to our soul and the deeper one looks into them the deeper they can see into our very being.
-Our vulnerabilities are visible through our eyes, and maintaining eye contact is an established way of increasing intimacy.
+Our vulnerabilities are visible through our eyes, and maintaining eye contact is an established way of increasing intimacy within any Christian relationship.

 Sharing feelings of spirituality is a great way to open up to another.
-Our Christian faith is something that is deep, meaningful and valuable for us.
+Within any Christian relationship our Christian faith is something that is deep, meaningful and valuable for us.
 Allowing another person access to how we feel about it shows that we trust them.
 We may also find that we view our beliefs in a different light once we have taken the trouble to share them with someone new.

 4 – Support: There are four kinds of support according to research.
 Newlyweds have claimed that physical and emotional support as well as informational and support to the self-esteem, are all very important.
 Supporting your partner through thick and thin, making him or her feel that they can count on you is such an important thing in a relationship that it cannot be overstated.
 The right kind and the right level of support is the real trick.
 You don’t want to stifle the other person with your constant advice but you also should be there for him or her when they need it.
 Striking a balance in this case is absolutely crucial.